thelordofdino4/Arathia-The-Posthistoric-Frontier/Game Design Documentation/2. Story and Setting/Backstory and Lore/Before Arathia/Chapter 2.md

 The hunter nodded, his resolve hardening.
 "Then we’ll make sure it wasn’t for nothing.
 Let’s keep going.
 Tell me more."

 The AGI’s glow flickered with a faint warmth.
 "In time, I am confident I will remember more," it said.
 "And when I do, you will be the first to hear it."

+The hunter awoke in the dead of night, his heart pounding as the remnants of a vivid dream clung to him.
+The cool air of the settlement carried the faint rustle of nocturnal creatures, yet his mind was far away—lost in a world he could scarcely comprehend.
+His dream had been vivid, filled with the weight of despair and the faintest glimmer of hope.
+It was a dream of the last human on Earth, a memory not his own but one that resonated deeply, as though inspired by the AGI historian’s earlier words and woven into his dreams by the echoes of their conversation.

+The air in his dream had been thin, heavy with radiation and the faint metallic tang of dust.
+A lone figure, wrapped in layers of tattered fabric, sat outside a crumbling bunker, her weary gaze fixed on the skeletal remains of a city on the horizon.
+The hunter remembered her name: Amara.
+She had been the last human on Earth, and her story unfolded before him as if he were there.

+"The shelter was no longer safe," the dream seemed to say, a voice neither his nor hers.
+"Its filters clogged with decay, its reserves depleted.
+Amara had stopped counting the days.
+Time had long since lost meaning in a world where nothing moved, nothing grew, and nothing lived."

+The hunter’s chest tightened as he recalled her sitting outside, the Geiger counter at her side clicking incessantly.
+Her skin, blotched and raw, bore the marks of radiation poisoning, yet there was a strange peace in her eyes.
+She had accepted her fate.

+"I chose to stay," she whispered into the silence of the dream, her voice hoarse and broken.
+"This is my home.
+I couldn’t abandon her."

+Her words echoed in the hunter’s mind, and he felt a pang of understanding.
+She had stayed behind, knowing what it would cost her, to bear witness to the Earth’s final days.

+Amara’s gaze shifted to the soil beneath her feet—gray and lifeless.
+Yet, in her mind, it transformed.
+The barren land became lush and vibrant, a vision that felt impossibly real.
+Vast forests of shimmering emerald and gold rose from the ground.
+Rivers, clearer than crystal, carved paths through valleys alive with flowers.
+Strange creatures roamed—beasts with feathered wings and glowing antlers, their eyes intelligent and kind.

+"It could be like that," she murmured in the dream.
+"Like the tales in books...
+A world where everything lives together, where nothing is taken for granted."

+The hunter stirred in his sleep, his dreams mingling with his waking thoughts.
+He imagined Arathia, the world he called home, and the delicate balance he and others worked so hard to maintain.
+Was it so different from what Amara had envisioned?

+In the dream, Amara stood, her frail body trembling as she cradled a small bundle.
+She made her way to a shallow pit beneath the shade of a dead tree, its roots clinging stubbornly to the barren soil.
+From the bundle, she withdrew a glass vial filled with seeds—tiny and dormant, yet brimming with potential.

+She knelt and buried the vial in the soil, her hands trembling.
+"For you," she whispered.
+"For the Earth.
+For the world you could become."

+The hunter’s heart ached as he watched her labor.
+Even in her final days, she held onto hope—not for herself, but for the planet she loved.

+As the sun dipped below the horizon in Amara’s world, the dream shifted.
+She leaned against the tree, her gaze lifting to the heavens.
+The stars pierced through the haze, brighter than she remembered.
+Her lips moved, forming words the hunter felt more than heard.

+"Maybe someday," she whispered, her voice faint.
+"Maybe you'll find it... or make it."

+The hunter’s breath caught as the dream lingered on her face, serene and content despite the pain.
+She had found peace, a connection to the Earth that transcended her suffering.

+The dream faded, but its echoes remained.
+The hunter stirred, his mind racing.
+He could still see Amara’s vision of a healed Earth, her fairy tale world coming to life.
+Centuries later, he thought, the seeds she buried would stir beneath the soil.
+Rain would fall, rivers would flow, and forests would rise once more.

+When humanity returned to Earth, it would be a world transformed—a world alive with magic and harmony, as though it had grown from the pages of Amara’s dream.
+The hunter imagined the first grove, its roots cradling the ancient vial of seeds.
+Earth would remember its last guardian, and her dream would endure.

+As the first light of dawn touched the horizon, the hunter sat up, his thoughts heavy yet filled with a quiet determination.
+Amara’s story wasn’t just a dream; it was a reminder.
+The work of protecting and nurturing life—on any world—was never finished.
+It was a legacy worth carrying forward.

+The next time the hunter visited the AGI, he asked, "Do you happen to remember who the last person on Earth was?
+What was their name?"
+The AGI stirred, its lights blinking rhythmically as though sifting through layers of fragmented data.
+"I don't know," it replied after a pause, uncertainty evident in its voice.
+"Perhaps it is still in my memory, locked behind the corruption.
+If I do remember, I will let you know."

+The hunter’s shoulders sagged slightly, a flicker of disappointment crossing his face.
+But as he stood there, looking at the glowing core, a quiet hope lingered in his heart.
+One day, he thought, there would be an answer.